“The home of Helix, Balder and Valkyria”

 Let’s start with the highlight of the park.
 Helix opened in 2014 and at that time, it was the most ambitious roller coaster Mack Rides ever built.
 It’s got seven inversions, a total track length of nearly 1,400 metres and it cost more than 22 million euros to build.
 In addition, IMAscore’s musical geniuses composed a spectacular soundtrack especially for the ride.
 The ride itself is nearly perfect.
 It’s incredibly smooth, there are two moments of insane airtime and the layout is surprising.
 However, just like most Mack coasters, it’s not the most intense ride on Earth.
 Both launches are rather powerless and you won’t experience quick transitions like those in Taron.
 This isn’t bad, though.
 In my opinion, a ride shouldn’t necessarily be intense to be captivating.
 That’s why Helix counts as one of Europe’s best roller coasters, despite its weak accelerations.
 It’s beautiful to look at, it’s comfortable and the ride seems to last forever.
 Great job, Liseberg and Mack!

 Helix is amazing, but the true king of the park remains Lisebergbanan.
 It’s the result of a collaboration between Zierer and Schwarzkopf and it counts as one of Europe’s best classic roller coasters.
 Lisebergbanan has a total length of 1,340 metres at it’s 45 metres tall.
 That makes it a coaster giant, but it’s perfectly enjoyable for the whole family.
 And although the ride’s a little shaky at some points, it’s hard to find a 30-year old coaster with a similar fun level.
-I’ve heard rumours about an upcoming major refurbishment, so this classic definitely won’t retire any time soon.
+By the way… Lisebergbanan just received a major refurbishment, so this classic definitely won’t retire any time soon.

 If you’re desperately trying to get Liseberg’s coaster bingo, you will need to enter a children’s area called Kaninlandet.
 This beautifully themed area is home to the park’s green bunny mascot and it features loads of kiddie rides.
 This includes Stampbanan (an extremely tiny kiddie coaster built by Preston & Barbieri) and Rabalder.
 The latter is a Zierer Force 2 model and it’s perfect for children.
 I felt a little embarrassed while riding it, but hey… it’s a credit.

-Valkyria isn’t the only roller coaster in this mythical part of the park and luckily, the other one is operating.
+Valkyria isn’t the only roller coaster in this mythical part of the park and the other one is also pretty legendary.
 I’m talking about Balder, a very popular wooden coaster that has won several awards since its opening in 2003.
 Balder was praised for its very steep first drop, its intensity and the insane amount of airtime.
 But uhm… can someone please explain what happened to this legendary coaster?
-During today’s rides, it feels like I’m experiencing a totally different roller coaster.
+During my most recent rides, it felt as if I was experiencing a totally different roller coaster.
 Balder has become considerably slower and although the airtime is still there, it’s nothing compared to the early days.
-In all honesty: Balder is one of my biggest coaster disappointments in 2018.
+In all honesty: Balder is currently the biggest disappointment at Liseberg.

 One of the park’s more famous attractions is Spökhotellet Gasten, a walk-through haunted house with a hotel theme.
 This maze focuses on exceptionally good decoration rather than on horror.
 That makes it the ideal haunted house for weakhearted me.
 And although it often gets long queues, this attraction shouldn’t be missed.
 Dark storytelling at its best!